-Zona T in Bogota is always hustle and bustle.
-It’s fantastic for shopping, with several large shopping malls and some non-Latin favourites such as Forever 21, Pull&Bear and Bershka.
-Lozzy replaced all the clothes in her backpack in one day in Zona T (more of a necessity than a luxury by that point).
+It’s one of the smattering of Bogota neighbourhoods that are known for shopping, with several large shopping malls and some non-Latin favourites such as Forever 21, Pull&Bear and Bershka.
+I replaced all the clothes in my backpack in one day in Zona T (more of a necessity than a luxury by that point).

 In terms of nightclubs, Morena is a great rooftop club to get your fix of reggaeton.
 A slightly less dolled-up night is Gringo Tuesdays at Vintrash, which starts at 4pm as an intercambio / language exchange and then turns into a pretty good nightclub from 8pm till the early hours of the morning (just be careful of your things and don’t leave your drinks unattended – hello, sitting ducks!).

 On a random note, there isn’t much drainage in Zona T, so when it rains heavily you can expect the roads to become literal rivers.

-7. Parque 93
+7. Parque 93 (estrato 6)

-If you do decide that this is where to stay in Bogota, hotels will be pricier around here, but you have the advantage of being in a very safe area with lots of mid- to high-end bars and restaurants to choose from.
+If you do decide that this is where to stay in Bogota for you, hotels will be pricier, too, but you have the advantage of being in a very safe area with lots of mid- to high-end bars and restaurants to choose from.
 The best accommodation in Parque 93 on a budget is Selina 93, which is just a couple of streets from the main park and is much higher quality than your typical hostel.

 If you’re in Parque 93 on a Saturday or Sunday, you absolutely must reserve a table for the Click Clack Hotel Brunch – it’s insaaaaaane with unlimited cooked-to-order food and drink with no time limit for 95,000 COP (£24).
 Oh, how the other half live!